A New Mining Boom Fuels MBA Specializations

 The mining industry may seem old-fashioned, but it plays an important role in modern life.
 Everything we depend on is either made from minerals or relies on minerals for its production, according to the Society for Mining, Metallurgy & Exploration, an international society of professionals in the minerals industry.
 Gold is used in electronic equipment such as computers and cell phones.
 Plumbing pipes and car parts are made of copper.
 Iron ore is used to make steel, which is in everything from skyscrapers to dinner knives.
 One of the world's major sources of energy, coal, is used to produce more than half of the electrical energy used in the U.S.

 The mining industry is booming due to a growing demand for minerals, especially in emerging markets, according to PricewaterhouseCoopers.
 Revenues for the world's 40 largest mining companies leapt 32 percent to a record $435 billion, driven by surging commodity prices and a 5 percent increase in production output in 2010.
 Miners' net profits reached $110 billion -- a 156 percent increase over the previous year.
 Growth, however, could only exacerbate what Deloitte has identified as one of the industry's biggest challenges: a shortage of workers.
 Mining company founders are poised for retirement and replacements are becoming more difficult to find, according to Canada's The Globe and Mail.
-This is where training in an MBA program could help.
+This is where earning a degree from an MBA program could help.

 Business school for mining executives

 To overcome the shortage of mining executives, the industry is pairing up with universities to train the next generation of global mining managers.
 In September 2012, the Schulich School of Business at York University in Canada is introducing an MBA specialization in Global Mining Management.